dkartaschew/halimede/releng/net.sourceforge.dkartaschew.halimede.site/src/site/markdown/documentation.md

     PKCS#12 is limited).
     3. Enter the passphrase to protect the keystore.
 (Note: If no passphrase is entered, the keystore will not be encrypted).
-    4. Select OK to save/export the information into the keystore.
+    4. Select Export to save/export the information into the keystore.
 7. You can export other elements of the generated Certificate and Keying material from the Certificate Icon drop down menu.